 Robert S. Giolito

-I began my career in 1974 in Atlanta as an associate with the labor law firm of Adair, Goldthwaite, Stanford & Daniel.
-In 1977, I became a founding partner of the firm Stanford, Fagan & Giolito, which grew to become the preeminent labor and employment firm in Georgia.
-In 2002, the Directors Guild of America in Los Angeles recruited me to be their General Counsel.
-I returned to private practice In 2007, remaining in Los Angeles.
+My career began in 1974 in Atlanta as an associate with the labor law firm of Adair, Goldthwaite, Stanford & Daniel.
+In 1977, I became a founding partner of the firm Stanford, Fagan & Giolito, which grew to become the preeminent labor and employment firm in the South.
+From 2002 to 2007, I served as General Counsel of the Directors Guild of America in Los Angeles.
+After that, I returned to private practice, remaining in Los Angeles.

-I have litigated all kinds of labor and employment disputes, including wage and hour, wrongful termination, and discrimination claims.
-I have handled contract negotiations large and small, from individual employment contracts and deal memos to collective bargaining agreements involving an entire industry.
+I have litigated various individual employment matters, including wage and hour, wrongful termination, and discrimination claims, and individual employment contracts and deal memos.
 I’ve helped creative talent, designers, agents, and content producers in rights negotiations, distribution agreements, privacy issues, and copyright, trademark, and other intellectual property claims.
-My labor union work is quite extensive, including organizing campaigns, hiring hall administration, contract mediation and arbitration, strikes and boycotts, as well as internal union governance and merger issues.
+My union practice is quite extensive, including major organizing campaigns, hiring hall administration, contract negotiations, grievance mediation and arbitration, strikes and boycotts, as well as internal union governance and merger issues.
 For example, I represented the Screen Actors Guild in its successful merger with the American Federation of Television and Radio Artists to form SAG-AFTRA, the world’s largest entertainment union.

 I graduated from the University of Wisconsin Law School in Madison in 1974, and from Stony Brook University in Stony Brook, NY, in 1971.
 I was born and raised in New York City, lived for many years in Atlanta, and currently reside in Santa Monica, California.